holdings420/Preservingbiologicalmass/README.md

 # Jam Composition

 The jam is comprised of sugar, fruit acid, dry fruit, water.
+The composition is not the ingredient but a set of each ingredients bare composition.

 The dried fruit matter is in the range of 8%-20% dried fruit matter